eslint/eslint/docs/rules/no-obj-calls.md

-# Disallow Global Object Function Calls
+# Disallow Global Object Function Calls (no-obj-calls)

 This rule prevents the use of object properties of the global object (`Math` and `JSON`) as functions: